-Queensland plays an enormous role in Australia’s daily diet as the number one vegie producer and the country’s second largest fruit producer.
-Bundaberg Winterfeast is a grass roots (no pun intended) festival.
+Queensland plays an enormous role in Australia’s daily diet as the number one vegie producer and the country’s second-largest fruit producer.
+Bundaberg Winterfeast is a grassroots (no pun intended) festival.
 With keen backing by Bundaberg North Burnett Tourism and ardent locals like Indulge Café’s Amanda and Larry Hinds the Festival looks to be even bigger in 2017.

 In our first part on Bundaberg Winterfeast we introduced some of the tireless individuals from the region that are putting Bundy on the map as a ‘food’ destination.
-Here in our second part we highlight growers, café owners, butchers and graziers and Bundaberg’s first cook’s tour.
+Here in our second part, we highlight growers, café owners, butchers and graziers and Bundaberg’s first cook’s tour.

 Tina and Bruce McPherson worked and travelled extensively overseas with their young family before choosing to settle in the fertile fields that surround Bundaberg.
-They were attracted to the combination of the quintessential Queensland lifestyle and the Coral Coast’s enviable ability to grow fruit and vegetables of superior quality out of season.
+They were attracted to the irresistible combination of Queensland lifestyle and the Coral Coast’s enviable ability to grow fruit and vegetables of superior quality out of season.

 Tinaberries fruit is mostly sent to Sydney and Melbourne where the market craves the large, sweet mid-season Camarosa and the bright red early-season Festival.
 They also grow the sweetest passionfruit.